SPS Nordic Pension Fund & Institutional Investors' Annual Conference, Copenhagen

 With dramatic changes to the investment environment in recent months, the presentations will cover topical Fixed Income and Equity themes as well as Macro perspectives on global investment trends.
 We’re also delighted to present leading Academic research from PerCent, Copenhagen Business School.

-Our Q&A sessions hosted by investors encourage audience engagement and allow you to find out more about certain topics or have the chance to ask the question that concerns you.
+Our Q&A sessions hosted by investors encourage audience engagement and allow you to find out more about certain topics or have the chance to ask the questions that concern you.
 You’ll also have the opportunity to discuss issues with your peers and the speakers during the breaks.

 Professor of Economics and Director of PeRCent